mmfrenkel/TicTacToeGame/README.md

 ## Development

 This project was developed on macOS Catalina (Version 10.15.6) with IDE support from Eclipse using Java 11.0.2.
+The UI was tested using Postman and both Safari and Chrome as web browsers.

-No need to install a server; it is easiest to run the program simply by right-clicking on the `PlayGame.java` file in Eclipse and running it as a Java application.
+To run this project, there is no need to install a server; it is easiest to run the program simply by right-clicking on the `PlayGame.java` file in Eclipse and running it as a Java application.

 There is a test suite built for this project, which can by issuing the following command in the command line (or by using the Eclipse UI):
 ```